jainrochak05/Medine_Data/README.md

 ---

-## Future Enhancements
+## 🚧 Future Enhancements
-- Add support for multilingual queries.
+- 🌐 Add support for multilingual queries.
-- Implement authentication and rate limiting.
+- 🔐 Implement authentication and rate limiting.
-- Integrate a live database for real-time updates.
+- 🗃 Integrate a live database for real-time updates.
-- Add OCR support to extract medicine names from uploaded prescriptions.
+- 🖼 Add OCR support to extract medicine names from uploaded prescriptions.

 ---

-## License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the LICENSE file for more details.

 ---

-## Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the API.

+---

+## 💡 Acknowledgments
+Special thanks to the contributors and the open-source community for their support and resources!